MyHammer/siqqel/README.md

 	<table sql="SELECT name FROM user"></table>

-Your browser will wrap the SQL statement into an AJAX call, this call will be issued to a backend script on your server, which in turn issues the statement against your database server, and returns the result set back to your browser.
+Your browser will wrap the SQL statement into an JSON call, this call will be issued to a backend script on your server, which in turn issues the statement against your database server, and returns the result set back to your browser.
 Your browser will display the result set in the according table.
 If you hover your mouse over the table, a "reload" icon will be displayed, allowing you to